As we age, we need to train smarter and safer. This guide will show you the most effective workout routines for men over 40!

 It's no longer about flexing.
-It's about being able to play with your kids and move around without aches and pains.
+It's about being able to play with your kids and move around without aches and pains!

-I remember when I first started looking for workout routines 20+ years ago.
 I would thumb through fitness magazines and books looking for different exercises to try.

 Today, with the internet, there are literally THOUSANDS of different workouts you can try.

-Here’s the truth: For guys like you and me who are getting older, we need to make sure we are doing the right (safe and effective) workouts for our bodies.
+For guys like you and me who are getting older, we need to make sure we are doing the right (safe and effective) workouts for our bodies.

-For now, let’s get started with the first of our 3 most effective workout routines for men over 40.
+Sound good?
+Good.
+Let's dive into the 3 most effective workout routines for men over 40!

-Workout #1 – High Intensity Interval Training
+Workout 1 – High-Intensity Interval Training (HIIT)

 As busy guys in our 40s, we need workouts that focus on burning off belly fat and increasing our metabolism … in as little time as possible.

-It’s quick, efficient and gets results in less than 30 minutes per session.
+It’s quick, efficient, and gets results in less than 30 minutes per session.

 HIIT workouts alternate short bursts of high intensity (maximum effort) with periods of low intensity (active rest).

 I'm sure you'll agree, these are worthwhile benefits for guys like us, especially as we get older.

 I consider HIIT as one of the best workout routines for men over 40 due to its efficiency and ability to get the job done.

-- 30 seconds high intensity (Exertion level 9 or 10)
+- 30 seconds high intensity (exertion level 9 or 10)

-- 30 seconds low intensity (Exertion level 4)
+- 30 seconds low intensity (exertion level 4)

 - Repeat 20 times

-- 3 minute low intensity cool down
+- 3-minute low intensity cool down

-Workout #2 – Full Body Strength Training
+Workout 2 – Full Body Strength Training

-Have you seen the 2-muscle-group split routines from muscle magazines, telling you to do ‘back and biceps’ or ‘Chest and Triceps’ once per week?
+Have you seen the 2-muscle-group split routines from muscle magazines, telling you to do ‘back and biceps’ or ‘chest and triceps’ once per week?

-Full Body strength training helps us build the kind of body that makes us look like super-heroes to our kids, and keeps us easy on the eye to our wives or girlfriends.
+Full body strength training helps us build the kind of body that makes us look like super-heroes to our kids, and keeps us easy on the eye to our wives or girlfriends.

-It is so important, in our 40’s, to do strength training exercises to maintain or increase our muscle mass.
+It is so important, in our 40s, to do strength training exercises to maintain or increase our muscle mass.

-Our lean muscle starts to deteriorate as we get into our 40’s and the only way to stop the effect is to train our muscles.
+Our lean muscle starts to deteriorate as we get into our 40s and the only way to stop the effect is to train our muscles.

 Full body strength training is best done using movements that cover multiple muscle groups.

-One of my favorite exercises is Dead-lift into Clean & Press.
+One of my favorite exercises is deadlift into clean and press.
 Get 15 of those bad boys out, and you’ll be pumped!

 When it comes to workout routines for men over 40, this one covers all the bases.